East Syria death toll soars after massive IS attack

 According to the Syrian Observatory for Human Rights, 92 of the dead were fighters from the Syrian Democratic Forces (SDF), the Kurdish-led ground units that have spearheaded the US-backed fight against IS in Syria.

-"It’s the largest number of SDF fighters killed by IS in a single battle since it was founded" in 2015, Observatory chief Rami Abdel Rahman said.
-The SDF, an alliance of fighters from the main Syrian Kurdish militia known as the People’s Protection Units and anti-jihadist Arab fighters, rarely releases full casualty figures.
+The militants used suicide bombers, suicide commandos and sleeper cells in the countryside around their bastion of Hajin to inflict maximum damage, it said.
+"It´s the largest number of SDF fighters killed (by IS) in a single battle since it was founded" in 2015, Observatory chief Rami Abdel Rahman said.
+The SDF, an alliance of fighters from the main Syrian Kurdish militia known as the People´s Protection Units and anti-militant Arab fighters, rarely releases full casualty figures.

 According to the Observatory, a total of 284 civilians have been killed since the start of the attacks on the IS pocket two and half months ago.
 Most of them have died in air strikes, the Britain-based group says.
 The coalition usually only admits to a fraction of the civilian deaths it is believed to have caused.